Miguel Layún

-Miguel Arturo Layún Prado (born 25 June 1988) is a Mexican professional footballer who plays as a right-back for Liga MX club América.
+Miguel Arturo Layún Prado (born 25 June 1988) is a Mexican former professional footballer who played as a right-back.

-Layún began his career in 2006 with Veracruz, and in 2009 signed for Italian club Atalanta, becoming the first Mexican player to play in the Serie A, where he only made two substitute appearances.
-He returned to Mexico in 2010 with Club América, winning two league titles before joining Spanish club Granada at the end of December 2014 and shortly after, English club Watford in January 2015.
-He joined Portuguese club Porto on loan, and the club made the deal permanent the following season.
-In 2018, he joined Spanish club Sevilla on loan.
+Over the course of a 17-year career, Layún represented nine clubs across five different countries.
+He is best remembered for his time at Club América, where he won three league titles.
+During his stint in Europe, he captured a Primeira Liga championship with Porto, and upon returning to Mexico, he added another league title with Monterrey.

 An international since 2013, Layún represented Mexico at the 2014 and 2018 FIFA World Cups, the 2017 FIFA Confederations Cup, and two CONCACAF Gold Cups, winning the 2015 edition.

 Club career

+Gallos Caliente Tijuana

+In 2006, Miguel Layún began his professional career with Gallos Caliente Tijuana, which was Queretaro reserve team in Primera "A".
+He debuted on a match against Monarcas Morelia Primera "A" on 5 October 2006.

 Veracruz

-Born in Córdoba, Veracruz, Layún began his professional career with C.D.
-Veracruz, in his home state, in 2006.
-He debuted in the Primera División during the Clausura 2007 tournament on 28 April against Necaxa.
+After being transferred to C.D.
+Veracruz in his home state, Layún debuted in the Primera División during the Clausura 2007 tournament on 28 April against Necaxa.
 The match ended in a 1–1 draw.